 \paragraph{Mesh parametrization.}

 Given a genus-zero surface $\mathcal{S}$ and a reference sphere $\Phi$, we train flows from a Gaussian to each shape using 3D coordinates as embeddings.
 Composing these flows yields a bijection between $\mathcal{S}$ and $\Phi$, allowing us to transfer the sphere's UV parametrization to the shape.
-Since \repname maps may lack smoothness (see~\Cref{sec:evaluation:mesh-pc}), the transferred UVs are used to supervise an MLP that predicts continuous UV coordinates, enforcing a smooth prior.
-As the MLP operates in the embedding space, the procedure applies to any representation supported by \repname.
+As \repname maps may lack smoothness (see~\cref{sec:mesh-shape-matching}), transferred UVs are used to supervise an MLP that predicts continuous UV coordinates, enforcing a smooth prior.
+Since the MLP operates in the embedding space, the procedure applies to any representation supported by \repname.
 In this setting, 3D coordinates are sufficient, as no semantic consistency is required.
-In \Cref{fig:parametrization_pipeline} we show an example.
+In \cref{fig:parametrization_pipeline} we show an example.

-\paragraph{Volume matching.} Our representation-agnostic formulation naturally extends to volumetric shapes, three-dimensional manifolds with well-defined geodesic distances, thus enabling targeting of volume-matching tasks.
-We apply our method to tetrahedral meshes and compare it to Volumetric Functional Maps~\cite{maggioli2025volumetricfunctionalmaps}.
-Results from~\Cref{table:volumetric} and ~\Cref{fig:volumetric} mirror our 2D analysis: comparable or improved matching accuracy, particularly in cases of strong non-isometry, where the functional approach struggles.
+\paragraph{Volume matching.} Our representation-agnostic formulation naturally extends to volumetric shapes, three-dimensional manifolds with well-defined geodesic distances, enabling targeting of volume-matching tasks.
+We apply \repname to tetrahedral meshes, comparing it to Volumetric FMaps~\cite{maggioli2025volumetricfunctionalmaps}.
+Results from \cref{table:volumetric} and \cref{fig:volumetric} mirror our analysis on the surface scenario: comparable or improved accuracy, particularly in case of strong non-isometry, where the functional approach struggles.
 Details on the metrics are in the supplementary materials.